-Eligible participants can apply for the tuition remission benefit online through the University Banner Self-Service.
+Eligible participants can apply for the tuition remission benefit online through Workday.
 A universal tuition remission application process allows you to apply once for tuition remission benefits.
 The approved applications will remain in place until you no longer meet the eligibility requirements.

 These tuition remission benefits shall not apply for the following:

 - Classes offered at any university, college, junior college or other educational institution other than the University

 - Tuition in excess of an overall limit of 180 credit hours for undergraduate, graduate and professional school tuition remission

 - Courses offered by Saint Louis University as non-credit courses or continuing education.

 - When any satisfactory academic progress or admission requirement established by the Academic Vice President's Office is not met